kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 }
 ```

-Persist a `user` object to Kuzzle's database layer.
+Persists a `user` object to Kuzzle's database layer.

 The `user` is created if it does not exists yet or replaced with the given object if it does.